oneminch/Notes/JavaScript.md

 - When a function is passed as default parameter,
     - it is evaluated when the calling function is ran.
-    - it is evaluated every time if and only if the second parameter is not provided.
+    - it is evaluated every time if and only if an argument is not provided.

 - An empty `return` statement is the same as `return undefined;`.
 - No `return` statement in a function returns `undefined`.